darlinj/planetsaving/README.md

 ## Against the test database

 This runs the front end and backend locally but talks to the remote AWS RDS postgres instance.
-This uses the settings in test.env to set up the relevant environment variables that point to the test database on AWS.
+This uses the settings in pg.env to set up the relevant environment variables that point to the test database on AWS.

 ```
+export NODE_ENV=test
 npm run against_test
 ```

 ## Set environment variables

 If you are running the backend locally or maybe some of the migration commands, it is necessary to set up some local variables.
-These are all in the test.env or production.env files in the root of the project.
+These are all in the db.env in the root of the project.

 ```
 export DB_HOST=<URL of the RDS instance>